Postgraduate Diploma in Economic Policy

 The programme can also provide a suitable route towards entering the MSc Finance (major: Economic Policy).

-You will choose four core courses.
+You will choose four modules selected from the list below:

 Teaching & Learning